 Contact a Cancer Specialist in Beverly Hills

-If you would like to have high quality prostate cancer care or treatment, contact Comprehensive Urology in Los Angeles about HIFU today.
+If you would like to have high-quality prostate cancer care or treatment, contact us at Comprehensive Urology in Los Angeles about HIFU today.
 Our team offers tailored, personalized HIFU treatments to help each patient maintain an active and healthy quality of life.
 Call (310) 499-2756 or make a confidential appointment online to schedule a biopsy, HIFU consultation, or second opinion.

 Next, read about Prostate Biopsy.